-On September 27-29, 2016, in partnership with IN Compliance magazine I will be presenting a three-day public Electromagnetic Compatibility Engineering Seminar, including a one-day (9/23/15) concurrent EMC Exhibit.
+On September 27-29, 2016, in partnership with IN Compliance magazine I will be presenting a three-day public Electromagnetic Compatibility Engineering Seminar, including a one-day (4/20/16) concurrent EMC Exhibit.
 New for this offering, by popular demand, a session on Pre-Compliance EMC Measurements.

 This three-day intensive EMC seminar and exhibit covers the practical aspects of noise and interference control in electronic systems, and provides a working knowledge of EMC principles.
 Emphasis is on the cost-effective design of analog and digital systems.
 Commercial, industrial, medical, military, and aerospace aspects of EMC are emphasized.
 The amount and complexity of mathematics is kept to a minimum, and concepts are illustrated with examples of actual case histories.